chadlung/pywebhooks/README.rst

 webhook endpoints.

 **Note:** PyWebhooks has been tested on Ubuntu 14.04 and OS X.
-PyWebhooks has been tested with Python 3.4, prior Python 3.x versions have not been tested and Python 2.x support is not planned.
+PyWebhooks has been tested with Python 3.4.x and 3.5.x.
+Prior Python 3.x versions have not been tested and Python 2.x support is not planned.

 Why PyWebhooks?